Training

 Upcoming Trainings

-Trainings are designed to prepare facilitators to educate and support Native parents using a culturally specific approach.
-This culturally based training program provides a manual that contains instructional materials for eight sessions, each grounded in traditional Native teachings about child rearing.
+DCYF is offering Positive Indian Parenting (PIP) Train-the-Trainer courses at no cost.
+These courses prepare facilitators to educate and support Native parents using a culturally specific approach.
+Trainings provide participants with a manual that contains instructional materials for eight PIP sessions, each grounded in traditional Native teachings about child rearing.

 This 2-day virtual training is intended to give participants the information they need to provide Qualified Expert Witness (QEW) testimony in DCYF Indian Child Welfare cases.
 The training provides an overview of the history and impacts of colonization on Native American and Alaska Native children and families that led to the passage of the 1978 Indian Child Welfare Act (ICWA), an introduction to federal and state ICWA policy, an overview of DCYF dependency cases, and a detailed look at QEW purpose, qualifications, and procedures.
 Participants will review two precedent-setting cases for Washington state and understand how QEW testimony can impact court cases.
 This training is comprised of 9.5 hours of group learning, including 3.5 hours of simulation for court testimony.